arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/motion-detection-ml/content.md

 - **Data complexity**: With complex patterns, larger sample size.
 - **Type of motion detection technique**: Supervised methods require more samples than unsupervised methods.
-- **Model performance**: More data is not always better.
+- **Model performance**: More data is only sometimes better.
 - **The rarity of movements**: A larger sample size is needed if anomalies are rare events.

 As a starting point, consider that you will need more samples, **at least several hundred to a few thousand**, for a more robust model.

 ### Impulse Design

-With the training dataset captured, you can design an **impulse**; an impulse takes raw data, leverages signal processing to extract features, and then uses a learning block to classify new data.
+With the training dataset captured, you can design an **impulse**; an impulse takes raw data, uses signal processing to extract features, and then uses a learning block to classify new data.
 Signal processing blocks always return the same values for the same input and are used to make raw data easier to process, while learning blocks learn from past experiences.

 In this tutorial, we are going to use the following processing blocks: